ouerghi01/RandomChat/tasks.md

    - Test edge cases like invalid file types or oversized files.
 4. **Implementation**:
    - Create an API for profile updates.
-   - Update the frontend with a profile page.A passionate developer with a love for coding and technology.
+   - Update the frontend with a profile page.
 5. **Refactor & Review**: Ensure clean separation of concerns.
 6. **Deploy**: Test the avatar upload process end-to-end.